Sydney-Informatics-Hub/RNASeq-DE/README.md

 You will then need to include:

-* Your __Raw FASTQs__ into this directory, keeping FASTQ files from 1 sequencing batch in 1 unique "batch" directory
+* Your __Raw FASTQ files__ into this directory, organised into dataset directories (e.g. Batch_1).
+Most sequencing companies will provide FASTQs in this structure.
+    *
 * Your __reference files__.
 Reference genome primary assembly (.fasta) and corresponding annotation (.gtf) file needs to be in the relevant `Reference` sub-directory.
 References can be obtained:
     * following recommendations in the [STAR manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf).
     * from [Ensembl](https://asia.ensembl.org/info/data/ftp/index.html)
     * SIH's CloudStor, which contains already genomes already indexed for STAR v2.7.3a (coming soon)!

-Your __RNASeq-DE__ directory structure should resemble the following:
+Your __RNASeq-DE__ directory structure should match the following:

 ```bash
 ├── Batch_1